Rajsoni03/SysConn/README.md

-# System Flask REST API
+# SysConn (System Connection) REST API

-This project is a Flask-based REST API system for managing commands and workareas, with authentication middleware and modular service structure.
+This project is a Flask-based REST API system for connecting to and managing system resources, with authentication middleware and modular service structure.

 ## Features: